 Accounting Standards Codification, or ASC, 605-10-25-1 of the Financial Accounting Standards Board, or FASB, states revenues are realized or realizable when related assets received or held are readily convertible into known amounts of cash.
-In those cases where there is no reasonable basis for estimating the "known amount" of cash to be collected, the cost recovery method of recognizing revenues may be used.
-Collections on the Accounts vary greatly in both the timing and amount ultimately recovered compared to the total amount due on the Accounts because of a variety of economic and social factors affecting the real estate environment in general.
-The Company has determined that the known amount of cash to be realized or realizable on its revenue generating activities cannot be reasonably estimated and as such, classifies its finance receivables as nonaccrual and recognizes revenues in the accompanying statements of income on the cost recovery method in accordance with ASC 310-10, Receivables.
-The Company applies the cost recovery method to its various finance products as follows:
+In those cases where there is no reasonable basis for estimating the "known amount" of cash to be collected, the cash basis or cost recovery method of recognizing revenues may be used.
+Collections on our Accounts may vary greatly in both the timing and amount ultimately recovered compared to the total revenue earned on the Accounts because of a variety of economic and social factors affecting the real estate environment in general.
+The Company has determined that the known amount of cash to be realized or realizable on its revenue generating activities cannot be reasonably estimated and as such, classifies its finance receivables as nonaccrual and recognizes revenues in the accompanying statements of income on the cash basis or cost recovery method in accordance with ASC 310-10, Receivables.
+The Company applies the cash basis method to its original product and the cost recovery method to its New Neighbor Guaranty product as follows:

 Finance Receivables-Original Product: Under the Company's original product, delinquent assessments are funded only up to the Super Lien Amount as discussed above.
-Payments by unit owners on the Company's original product are recorded to income when received in accordance with the provisions of the Florida statute (§ 718.116(5)) or other applicable statute and the provisions of the purchase agreements entered into between the Company and Associations.
+Payments by unit owners on the Company's original product are recorded to income when received in accordance with the provisions of the Florida statute (§ 718.116(3)) or other applicable statute and the provisions of the purchase agreements entered into between the Company and Associations.
 Those provisions require that all payments be applied in the following order: first to interest, then to late fees, then to costs of collection, then to legal fees expended by the Company and then to assessments owed.
-In the event the Company determines the ultimate collectability of amounts funded under its original product are in doubt, the cost recovery method is applied consistent with ASC 310-10, Receivables, and payments are applied to first reduce the funded or principal amount.
+In accordance with the cash basis method of recognizing revenue and the provisions of the statute, the Company records revenues for interest and late fees when cash is received.
+In the event the Company determines the ultimate collectability of amounts funded under its original product are in doubt, payments are applied to first reduce the funded or principal amount.

-Finance Receivables-Special Product (New Neighbor Guaranty program): During 2012, the Company began offering Associations an alternative product under the New Neighbor Guaranty program where the Company will fund amounts in excess of the Super Lien Amount.
-Under this program, the Company purchases substantially all of the delinquent assessments owed to an Association, in addition to all accrued interest and late fees, in exchange for payment by the Company of (i) a negotiated amount or (ii) on a going forward basis, all monthly assessments due for a period up to 48 months.
-Under these arrangements, the Company considers the collection of amounts funded is not reasonably assured and under the cost recovery method, cash collected is applied to first reduce the carrying value of the funded or principal amount with any remaining proceeds applied next to interest, late fees, legal fees, collection costs and any amounts due to the Association.
+Finance Receivables-Special Product (New Neighbor Guaranty program): During 2012, the Company began offering Associations an alternative product called the New Neighbor Guaranty where the Company will fund amounts in excess of the Super Lien Amount.
+Under this product, the Company purchases substantially all of the delinquent assessments owed to an Association, in addition to all accrued interest and late fees, in exchange for payment by the Company of (i) a negotiated amount or (ii) on a going-forward basis, all monthly assessments due for a period up to 48 months.
+Under these arrangements, the Company considers the collection of amounts funded is not assured and under the cost recovery method, cash collected is applied to first reduce the carrying value of the funded or principal amount with any remaining proceeds applied next to interest, late fees, legal fees, collection costs and any amounts due to the Association.
 Any excess proceeds still remaining are recognized as revenues.
 If the future proceeds collected are lower than the Company's funded or principal amount, then a loss is recognized.